kolypto/py-good/README.rst

    ``datetime`` objects (without ``tzinfo``).
 -  If timezones are supported by the format (with ``%z``/``%Z``), it returns an *aware* ``datetime`` objects (with ``tzinfo``).
--  Since Python2 does not always support ``%z`` -- ``DateTime`` does this manually.
-Due to the limited nature of this workaround, the support for ``%z`` only works if it's at the end of the string!
+-  Since Python2 does not always support ``%z`` – ``DateTime`` does this manually.
+Due to the limited nature of this workaround, the support for ``%z`` only works if it’s at the end of the string!

-As a result, '00:00:00' is parsed into a *naive* datetime, and '00:00:00 +0200' results in an *aware* datetime.
+As a result, ‘00:00:00’ is parsed into a *naive* datetime, and ‘00:00:00 +0200’ results in an *aware* datetime.

 If your application wants different rules, use ``localize`` and ``astz``: